odin-lang/odin-lang.org/content/docs/overview.md

 	fmt.println(x[i])
 }
 ```
+Fixed arrays are equivalent to a struct with a field for each element.
+They are just a number of values in a row in memory.

 The notation `x[i]` is used to access the i-th element of `x`; and 0-index based (like C).

 The above array can also be constructed with a question mark (`?`) to automatically infer its length: